History of the Gold Coast, Queensland: The Gold Coast during the Second World War

-Although the Gold Coast was not attacked by a foreign power in WW2, the war itself had a dramatic impact as well as most other coastal towns.
+Although the Gold Coast was not attacked by a foreign power in the Second World War, the war itself had a dramatic impact as well as most other coastal towns.
 It was in 1942, when the Americans began arriving.
 They commandeered the beach area at Coolangatta to establish rest areas.
 The Coolangatta Rest Area included five rest camps for Enlisted Men, and two hotels specifically for submariners.
 Camp No. 1 was located at Kirra Beach, along the foreshore north of Musgrave Street, in today's Roughton Park.
 Huts, ablutions and latrines, a kitchen/mess and an Officer's quarters and sick bay were located between the intersection with Winston Street and Lord Street, as well as down the east side of Lord Street.
 Camp No. 2 was at Kirra Hill, while Camp No. 3 was on Marine Parade at Coolangatta Beach.
 Camp No. 4 was located at Greenmount, and Camp No. 5 was at Greenmount Hill.
 The latter camp was located in today's Pat Fagan Park, to the north of Marine Parade.
 Camp No. 5 included five huts divided into 10 single cabins, a mess and recreation room, ablutions and latrines.

-The Royal Australian Air Force also operated a seaplane alighting area at Southport Broadwater during World War II; however, it is not known whether any particular on-shore installations were constructed as distinct from possibly floating moored pontoon landing structures.
+The Royal Australian Air Force also operated an alighting area for flying boats at Southport Broadwater during World War II; however, it is not known whether any particular on-shore installations were constructed as distinct from possibly floating moored pontoon landing structures.